 - 1/4 tsp. garlic chili paste (Sriracha or other hot sauce) – or to taste

-- 2 TB hoisin sauce (optional, replace with Teriyaki or just add 2 tsp. honey to above ingredients)
+- 2 TB hoisin sauce (optional, add 2 tsp. honey to above ingredients if not using)

 - 1 lb. soba or wheat noodles like thin spaghetti